View Jeanetta Falls's Obituary on www.swtimes.com/ and share memories

 Jeanetta Falls

+She was preceded in death by her husbands, Kenneth Brown and Robert Falls; one daughter, Donna Crims; and four brothers.

+She is survived by two daughters, Nancy Rogers and her husband Eddie of Booneville and Gail Partridge of Norman, Okla.; one son, Randy Brown of Gray, Ga.; one sister, Virginia O'Neal of Springdale; one brother, Don Davenport and his wife Dana of Fort Smith; 10 grandchildren; and 18 great-grandchildren.

 Funeral service will be 11 a.m.
-Friday at Ocker-Putman Funeral Home Chapel with private burial at Woodlawn Cemetery.
+Friday, June 14, 2019, at Ocker-Putman Funeral Home Chapel with private burial at Woodlawn Cemetery in Fort Smith.

-She is survived by two daughters, Nancy Rogers and Gail Brown; a son, Randy Brown; a sister, Virginia O'Neal; a brother, Don Davenport; 10 grandchildren; and 18 great-grandchildren.
+Pallbearers will be Randy and Daniel Brown, Todd Birkhead, Bob Craig, Corey Hamilton and Keith Love.